vokimon/pdf-form-burner/README.md

 ## Limitations

-- Text and non-editable and non-multiple choice fields are the only ones supported
+- Only suports the following field types: Text and non-editable and non-multiple choice fields.
+- Just root fields (it does not decent on the hierarchy)